School closings and early dismissals due to possible severe weather - ABC Columbia

 COLUMBIA, S.C.
 (WOLO)— Several school districts have announced early school dismissals and cancellations of after-school activities due to possible severe weather.

-So far, the following schools have decided to have school closings/early dismissals due to the possibility of heavy wind and rain from Hurricane Ian:
+So far, the following schools have decided to have school closings and/or early dismissals due to the possibility of heavy wind and rain from Hurricane Ian:

 Kershaw School District —All schools on E-learning schedule Friday, Sept.
 30. All after-school activities for Friday and Saturday are canceled.
 Teachers working remotely on Friday and available for virtual office hours: Elementary schools- 9am to 12 pm.
 Middle schools- 11 am to 2 pm.